 - One soda per day increases your risk of diabetes by 85 percent

-- Soda drinkers have higher cancer risk.
+- Soda drinkers have a higher cancer risk.
 While the federal limit for benzene in drinking water is five(5) parts per billion (ppb), researchers have found benzene levels as high as 79 ppb in some soft drinks, and of the 100 brands tested, most had at least some detectable level of benzene present

 - Soda has been shown to cause DNA damage – courtesy of sodium benzoate, a common preservative found in many soft drinks, which can switch off vital parts of your DNA.
 This could eventually lead to diseases such as cirrhosis of the liver and Parkinson’s